Introduction to Stokes structures: Good meromorphic connections (formal theory)

-\begin{sommaire} This \Chaptersname is a prelude to the Riemann-Hilbert correspondence in higher dimensions.
-We explain the notion of a good formal structure for germs of meromorphic connections having poles along a divisor with normal crossings.
-While the notion of good formal decomposition---which is the good analogue in higher dimensions of the Turrittin-Levelt decomposition in dimension one---has been considered in \cite{Bibi00b} in the case of two variables, the much more efficient presentation given here is due to T\ptbl Mochizuki \cite[Chap\ptbl5]{Mochizuki08}, \cite{Mochizuki10b}.
-We also recall the many-variable version of the Hukuhara-Turrittin theorem, that we have already encountered in the case of a smooth divisor (proof of Lemma \ref{lem:goodgoodsmooth}).
-The present version relies on the work of H\ptbl Majima \cite{Majima84}.
-In dimension two, it is proved in \cite{Bibi00b}.
-In higher dimensions, it is due to Mochizuki \cite{Mochizuki08}. \end{sommaire}
+\begin{sommaire} This \chaptersname is a prelude to the Riemann-Hilbert correspondence in higher dimensions, treated in \Chaptersname\ref{chap:RHgoodnc}.
+We explain the notion of a good formal structure for germs of meromorphic connections having poles along a divisor with normal crossings. \end{sommaire}